ChillyCider/webring_bounce/README.md

 Define webrings directly in HTML
 --------------------------------

 See the bounce URLs?
-The `ring` parameter should be a URL to a webpage.
+The `ring` argument should be a URL to a webpage.
 The app will scan that webpage for `<a>` elements with their `rel` attribute set to `"webring-member"`.
 Example:

 ```html
 <p>Welcome to my Grand Canyon webring!!!
 The members of this ring are:</p>